 DARTMOUTH COLLEGE.
 Hanover, New Hampshire.
 A.B.
 1975 Summa Cum Laude.
 Class rank - 3rd/796.
 Phi Beta Kappa.
 Senior Fellow.
 Concentrations in English and Anthropology.
 Perkins Literature Prize.
 Gurdin Drama Prize.
 Daniel Webster Scholar.
 National Merit Scholar.

 GEORGIA STATE UNIVERSITY COLLEGE OF LAW.
 Atlanta, Georgia.
-W. Lee Burge Professor of Law & Ethics.
+W. Lee Burge Chair of Law & Ethics.
 (6/02 - present).
-Courses: Judicial Power; Professional Responsibility: Heroes & Villains; Criminal Justice Clinic; Criminal Justice Fieldwork & Law Reform; The Future of Legal Education: Comparative Perspectives, Fundamentals of Law Practice.
+Courses: Fundamentals of Law Practice; The Client Relationship; Transition to Practice; Judicial Power; Professional Responsibility: Heroes & Villains; Criminal Justice Clinic; Criminal Justice Fieldwork & Law Reform; The Future of Legal Education: Comparative Perspectives.